In collaboration with the PGCE English programme we offer two pathways for training teachers who wish to teach both Drama and English.

 This module builds on the learning and skills developed in the Professional Knowledge and Pedagogy module and the Secondary Professional Development modules to deepen your understanding and skills necessary to operate as a critically reflective Drama and English Teacher in a Secondary School setting.
 As such, it supports you in the achievement of current requirements for the award of Qualified Teacher Status (QTS) by responding flexibly to your identified needs.

-If you are on the Drama with English pathway, the split is approximately 70% Drama and 30% English.
-We will visit the Trestle Theatre base in St Albans for five bespoke sessions across the year.
+University teaching will include lectures, seminars and practical workshops in a blended learning environment.
+If you are on the Drama with English pathway, the split is approximately 70% drama and 30% English.

 The two school experiences are assessed against the professional requirements under the Teachers’ Standards: